 What is gardening without plants?
 Thankfully, it is easy to order a variety of plants for the gardener in your life.
 Here are some of my favorites:

 I’m starting out with my favorite this year.
-Imagine a plant that needs no water, fertilizer or any special care other than to place it by a window?
-While the dramatic blooms of amaryllis are a popular holiday gift, these waxed amaryllises take it one step further.
+Imagine a plant that needs no water, fertilizer or any special care?
+All you need to do is set it by light.
 Covered in wax, they have all the water and fertilizer needed for them to bloom, which makes them an excellent choice for people with a self-professed ‘black thumb’.
 Click here to order.

 Want to learn more about this pretty, low-maintenance flower?
 I talk about it in my newest Facebook Live video:

-Since I’ve posted the video, I’ve heard from several of you that you have seen these for sale at their local grocery and big box stores, so they shouldn’t be hard to find if you don’t want to order them online.
+I’ve heard from several of you that you have seen these for sale at their local grocery and big box stores.
+They shouldn’t be hard to find if you don’t want to order them online.

 Christmas is the best time to buy a new rose for the garden, ready for being planted in January.
 David Austin has created a class of roses the couples the beautiful shape and fragrance of the old-fashioned roses with the repeat blooming of more modern roses.
 Why else should you want to add one of these beauties to your garden?
-They are disease resistant and much lower-maintenance than your more traditional roses.
+They are disease resistant.
+These roses are much lower-maintenance.
 My favorite is ‘Olivia Rose’, which grows in my side garden where I view their pretty pink blossoms from my kitchen window.
 David Austin roses can be ordered here.

 Dive into the latest gardening craze, which is all about succulents.
 You don’t need a lot of space to grow your own – just a pot, potting mix, and a pretty little succulent.
 Imagine how nice this would look on your windowsill.
-There are a number of potted succulents available such as this one with a gold-toned planter.
+There are a number of potted succulents available.
+This one with a gold-toned planter is a delight.
 Click here to order.

 Create your own little garden world with this kit, that has all you need, including an air plant, moss, rocks and a lovely hanging glass container.
 Air plants have such unique shapes and are easy to care for.
 Click here to order.

 Did you know that there are over 200 species of agave?
 The different shapes, colors, and sizes mean that there is one (or more) that are right for your garden.
-You can get a good start on an agave collection by ordering this assortment either for yourself or divide it up into four separate gifts.
+You can get a good start on an agave collection.
+Order this assortment for yourself or divide it up into four separate gifts.
 Click here to order.

 Do you have a favorite plant that you received as a gift?
 I’d love to hear about it.